fariza1743/Conv-GRU/README.md

 # Parameter-Efficient Convolutional GRU Network with Temporal Regularization for Personalized Prandial Recommendations in Glycemic Control

-Individuals with Type 1 diabetes (T1D) rely on insulin therapy to maintain tight glycemic control.
-Recent advances in machine learning (ML) for time series forecasting have focused on accurate blood glucose (BG) prediction, primarily for sensor-augmented pump (SAP) systems.
-In contrast, significant gaps remain in decision support for multiple daily insulin (MDI) injection users, particularly in delivering personalized recommendations for bolus insulin and carbohydrate intake in open-loop settings.
-Standard rule-based bolus advisors are suboptimal, and reinforcement learning (RL)–based approaches are limited by high physiological and glycemic variability, which makes stable policy learning difficult.
-This work proposes a temporally regularized convolutional gated recurrent unit (Conv-GRU) network that recommends insulin bolus doses and carbohydrate intake amounts to achieve a target BG level within a 30–90 minute prediction horizon (5-minute steps) following a meal.
-In addition, the model incorporates a temporal masking strategy for inducing self-regularization, which steers the proposed model to reduce temporal overfitting.
-Evaluated on the OhioT1DM dataset, the proposed approach consistently outperforms heuristic baselines and representative deep learning (DL) models, including Chained-LSTM and N-BEATS, achieving substantial reductions in RMSE and MAE across different recommendation scenarios.
-In addition, the proposed model requires 31.5\% fewer parameters than Chained-LSTM and over 90.5\% fewer parameters than N-BEATS, with a total memory footprint of only 80\,kB.
-These results demonstrate the potential of efficient DL models for personalized and deployable AI-driven decision support for improved glycemic control in T1D self-care.
+## Problem

+* People with Type 1 diabetes using multiple daily insulin injections lack personalized decision-support tools for insulin bolus and carbohydrate recommendations.
+* Existing machine-learning research mainly focuses on blood-glucose forecasting for sensor-augmented pump systems rather than open-loop MDI settings.
+* Conventional rule-based bolus advisors cannot adequately capture individual physiological and glycemic variability.
+* Reinforcement-learning approaches often struggle to learn stable policies because of highly variable glucose responses.
+* Existing deep-learning models can be computationally expensive and difficult to deploy on resource-constrained healthcare devices.

+## Key Achievements

+* Developed a temporally regularized Conv-GRU model for personalized insulin bolus and carbohydrate intake recommendations.
+* Supports blood-glucose targets over prediction horizons ranging from 30 to 90 minutes at 5-minute intervals.
+* Introduced temporal masking to reduce temporal overfitting and improve model generalization.
+* Consistently outperformed heuristic baselines, Chained-LSTM, and N-BEATS on the OhioT1DM dataset.
+* Achieved lower RMSE and MAE across multiple insulin and carbohydrate recommendation scenarios.
+* Used 31.5% fewer parameters than Chained-LSTM.
+* Used more than 90.5% fewer parameters than N-BEATS.
+* Required a total memory footprint of approximately 80 kB.
+* Demonstrated the potential for efficient and deployable AI-driven decision support for Type 1 diabetes self-care.

 <img width="3600" height="2700" alt="image" src="https://github.com/user-attachments/assets/33d2e3a2-36ae-40d1-b78c-d1845009718b" />